 &lt;sup>3 Theresa Tsalaky, "Browne's Addition: A Matter of Change, Spokane Chronicle 13 January 1983, p 17.
-"New Homes from Old" Spokesman Review 3 October 1943; Apartments clipping file, Spokane Public Library Barnes Room.
+"New Homes from Old" Spokesman Review 3 October 1943; Apartments clipping file, Spokane Public designs, those very changes are an important part of Browne's Addition's residential history.
+The inclusion of converted rental properties with less than the best historic integrity as "contributing elements" to the district are an important part of the story of Browne's Addition (See Integrity discussion, Section 7, page 12).

+Library Barnes Room.